 “Lift High The Cross” raised close to $70,000 to complete these goals.
-One of the great benefits of Lift High the Cross was the development of the Alpha Course, which is aimed at those who want to learn about the Christian faith in a non-threatening context.
+One of the great benefits of Lift High the Cross was the development of the Alpha Course, which was aimed at those who wanted to learn about the Christian faith in a non-threatening context.

 During 2000 – 2002, Cross of Hope updated its master building plan and began a capital fund drive to add multipurpose classrooms, administrative space, and a new entrance. $623,000 was given or pledged, enabling us to plan construction.
 Ground breaking was in May 2003; construction was completed in mid February 2004.